irasar/Password_Generator/README.md

 ## Description

 This project generates a unique, secure password.
-Upon a button click, the user will be prompted to enter a desired password length between 8 and 129 characters long.The password generated will depend on the users' input.
+Upon a button click, the user will be prompted to enter a desired password length between 8 and 129 characters long.
+The password generated will depend on the user's input.
 They will be asked to confirm if they would like to include special characters, lower/uppercase, and/or numerical characters.
 The project will then generate a secured, unique password.